Traffic light system

 RED (Limit)

-Foods and drinks in the RED category are not essential and should be limited.
+Foods and drinks in the RED category are not essential in a balanced diet.

 In general RED choices are: